The AAA-bomb… or how I brought down the Capitalist Empire

 Chapter XII: Marketing.
 Empowering the credit rating agencies with the “If they are good enough for the Basel Committee they are good for you” which silenced all skeptical external directors.

-Chapter XVIII: The escape.
+Chapter XIX: The escape.
 Creating the cover up stories in order to convince the academia, media and politicians that the bomb had gone off because of a lack of regulations, economic disequilibrium, and easy monetary policies… anything except concoctions coming from the Basel Committee

-Chapter XIX: A close call.
+Chapter XX: A close call.
 The Joker, in The Dark Knight said "You know, they're schemers.
 Schemers trying to control their worlds.
 I'm not a schemer.
 I try to show the schemers how pathetic their attempts to control things really are.
 So, when I say that … was nothing personal, you know that I'm telling the truth.
 It's the schemers that put you where you are.
 I just did what I do best.
 I took your little plan and I turned it on itself.
 Look what I did to this city with a few…" and no one heard the Joker thereafter saying “collateralized debt obligations”.

-Chapter XX: Lucky break 5.
+Chapter XXI: Lucky break 5.
 Conservative movements, many taken over by operators more interested in making money on conservatism, keep on having knee-jerk reactions against their traditional foes like Fannie Mae, and do not even notice the channeling of funds that the “risk-weights” cause.

 Epilogue: The secondary effect of the AAA-bomb in a closed global confinement surpasses all expectations.
 Unemployment and misery.
 Significantly the Basel Committee is still in charge… while Carlos Molotov Pavlov awaits the AAA-Public-Debt-Bomb to explode.
 What a great future lies ahead for a central planner and his descendents.